 Reflection Reports: Fellows are required to submit monthly reflection reports about their activities and leadership development, as well as a comprehensive written final report, to their Academic Mentor, Site Mentor, and Fellowship Director.

 Fellowship Evaluation: Fellows are required to complete a pre- and post- survey for the Fellowship.
 Each Fellow’s site mentor also must complete a final site mentor survey.
 Links to these on-line surveys will be provided by the Fellowship Director.

-Monthly Meetings: Monthly meetings take place one weeknight/month and last 3 hours.
-Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on community service, and an opportunity to network with like-minded students from diverse fields as well as professionals in areas of interest to them.
-Each Fellow is required to attend all monthly meetings.
+Monthly Meetings: Monthly meetings generally take place on the third Thursday of each month from 5:30 pm – 8:30 pm.
+Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on community projects, and an opportunity to network with like-minded students from diverse fields as well as community health leaders.

 Applicants must submit a resume, limited to two-pages, listing applicable education, service, and leadership experiences.
 As well, applicants must submit a signed academic support form from their home institution.
 Access and print this form from the application page.

 Accepting applications for the 2023-24 cohort between November 1, 2022 through February 13, 2023.

 Yes, the Albert Schweitzer Fellowship is an interdisciplinary program.
 Students from any field are invited to apply.
 The Fellowship thinks expansively about health and honors the many factors that contribute to the health and well-being of our communities.